Code Backup and File Roaming

 Tips

-Backup When Development Environment Is Destroyed
+Backup on Development Environment Destruction

-, if you haven't committed your changes in time, don't worry about losing your modifications.
-When the environment is reclaimed, the modified code will be backed up.
+After modifying code in the current workspace directory /workspaces, if not committed in time, there is no need to worry about losing the modification records.
+When the environment is recycled, the modified code will be backed up.
 After rebuilding the development environment, uncommitted code will be restored to the workspace.

-1. Backup and Recovery Method
+1. Backup and Restore Methods

 Tips